Skip to Content

 However, it became a staple in Jewish cooking and was often eaten as a spread on bread.

-Schmaltz fell out of popularity when saturated fats became the enemy.
+Schmaltz fell out of popularity when saturated fats started being considered bad.

-However, nowadays people are starting to see the light, and fats are coming back into culinary style.
+However, nowadays fats are coming back into culinary style.

 Classic schmaltz is made with chicken skin and an onion.